hgao12345/DLFea4AMPGen/README.md

 # DLFea4AMPGen
-By fine-tuning the [pre-trained model MP-BERT](https://github.com/BRITian/MP-BERT), we constructed ABP-MPB model for identifying antibacterial peptides, AFP-MPB model for identifying antifungal peptides, and AOP-MPB model for identifying antioxidant peptides.
-Based on this, de novo design of multifunctional antimicrobial peptides was carried out.
+By fine-tuning the [pre-trained model MP-BERT](https://github.com/BRITian/MP-BERT), we constructed ABP-MPB model for identifying antibacterial peptides, AFP-MPB model for identifying antifungal peptides, and AOP-MPB model for identifying antioxidant peptides.<br>Based on this, de novo design of multifunctional antimicrobial peptides was carried out.

 # Install Requirements